 - Mine set overnight before we sliced into it, but waiting an hour or 2 ought to be sufficient.

-- 2 envelopes gelatin (I always use Knox)
+- 2 envelopes gelatin (I usually use Knox)

 - 1 cup + 3 T light corn syrup